domRiddle/ASF/Localization.md

 ### Code blocks

-Be extremely careful when you translate `<code></code>` blocks.
-They usually indicate fixed ASF code names or terms that should not be translated.
+Be extremely careful when you translate sentences with `<code></code>` blocks.
+Code block indicates fixed ASF code names or terms that should not be translated.
 For example:

 ```
 This is especially useful if you have a lot of keys to redeem and you're guaranteed to hit <code>RateLimited</code> status before you're done with your entire batch.
 ```

-As you can see, `RateLimited` word there is inside a code block and indicates internal ASF code status that should not be translated.
-If in doubt, feel free to ask on our crowdin by creating appropriate **[issue](#issues)**.
+As you can see, `RateLimited` word here is inside a code block and indicates internal ASF code status - this should not be translated.
+Likewise, you shouldn't translate other code blocks, such as names of config properties (e.g. `TradingPreferences`), enum members (e.g. `Stable` and `Experimental` options of `UpdateChannel`) and likewise.
+If you believe that something inappropriate is included in a code block, or there is a text that should be in it, feel free to ask on our crowdin by creating appropriate **[issue](#issues)**.

 ---